ibm-cloud-docs/dns-svcs/faq.md

 To create your own private DNS zone using {{site.data.keyword.dns_short}}, take the following steps.
   1. Create a VPC instance.
-  2. Create a {{site.data.keyword.dns_short}} instance.
+  1. Create a {{site.data.keyword.dns_short}} instance.
-  3. Add a DNS zone to the {{site.data.keyword.dns_short}} instance.
+  1. Add a DNS zone to the {{site.data.keyword.dns_short}} instance.
-  4. Designate the VPC instance as a permitted network for the DNS zone.
+  1. Designate the VPC instance as a permitted network for the DNS zone.
-  5. Add a DNS Resource Record to the DNS zone.
+  1. Add a DNS Resource Record to the DNS zone.
-  6. Configure VPC servers to use {{site.data.keyword.dns_short}} resolvers.
-  7. Verify name resolution of the DNS Resource Record works from within the VPC.
+  1. Verify name resolution of the DNS Resource Record works from within the VPC.

 ## How is {{site.data.keyword.dns_short}} different from public DNS?
 {: faq}